Nassau Gambling Regulation

 • Principal business address

-• Date and formation of the business
+• Date of formation of the business

 • A thorough description of the business

-• Details on the compensation and stock structure
+• Details of compensation and stock structure

 • Background information on shareholders